mohamed-aziz/issat-timetable/readme.md

 just put that in your .bashrc or .zshrc or whatever.

-To output your data into json so that you use the output in other programs, just use <code>--json</code> flag.
+To output your data into json so that you can use the output in other programs, just use <code>--json</code> flag.

-There is also a web api which is up on [here](http://uspace.aziz.tn/issatso/) or you can run it yourself using your favourite wsgi webserver (I use gunicorn which is on the requirements file).

-In the future there will be an Emacs version.
+I will write an emacs plugin when I have time for this.